 This is the second part of a post relative to evolution.
-You can find the first part of the post here.

 The last argument in the first post was relative to the requirements for evolution to happen.
 To recall, you need

 - An imperfect replicator, an entity able to produce a copy of itself, for example the DNA of our bacteria in the example above.
 The replication mechanism must have a certain degree of imperfection, so that some chance for occasional mutation must be possible, and consequently variability.